vitrineofcode/lackluster-frontend/Proposal.md

 ### Day 7: Final Touches and Deployment

 - Add any final touches to the user interface or functionality.
-- Deploy the application to a hosting service.
+- Deploy the application to Heroku.

 ## Technologies Used

 - Backend: Node.js, Express
 - Database: MongoDB
-- Frontend: HTML, CSS, JavaScript (optional frontend framework)
+- Frontend: HTML, CSS, JavaScript
 - Authentication: JWT

-## Getting Started